Ethan Suplee: Personal life

 Since 2006, Suplee has been married to Brandy Lewis, the younger sister of actress and singer Juliette Lewis.
 He is a Scientologist.

 In March 2011, Suplee was featured on TMZ on TV, having lost over 200 lbs in body weight.
 He mentioned on his podcast American Glutton that his heaviest weight was 530 lbs and his lightest weight was 220 lbs.
 He has credited cycling for helping keep fit, explaining "I ride road bikes, I ride bicycles".
 He once reached an all-time low of 9% body fat, but put some of the weight back on upon realizing that his weight had been a past source of acting opportunities.

+In August 2026, Suplee talked about his use of heroin in a tribute to the recently deceased Hayden Panettiere, his Remember the Titans co-star.